LIOVITT/GoldenRatio/README.md

 radius in this case will be equal to one.

-The limitation of the list from 0 to two $\pi$ is made due to the fact that the measurement system is made in radians, and also limitation of theta from 1.1 $\pi$ to $\pi/3$ is obtained to create a cup effect.
+The limitation of the list from 0 to $2\pi$ is made due to the fact that the measurement system is made in radians, and also limitation of theta from 1.1 $\pi$ to $\pi/3$ is obtained to create a cup effect.

 To make radius and theta angle values need to use this formulas

 $r=a\Phi^{2\theta/\pi}$,

 where $\Phi$ is golden ration, and $a$ is arbitrary positive real constant